GhostyPhantom/Wireless-Hardware-Monitor/README.md

 5. Upload 8266client.ino to your board via arduino IDE

-6.Once the upload complete and the board is powered, it should connect to wifi and then server automatically`
+6. Once the upload complete and the board is powered, it should connect to wifi and then server automatically`

 ```
 * Currently the only way to stop the server is to kill the process via task manager, ctrl+c probably won't work.